heypoom/devops17/0 - Configure MiniKube/README.md

    - `kubectl config use-context minikube`

 3. Configure Docker's Environment Variables to use MiniKube.
+   This will allow us to use the local Docker image registry, so we don't have to push our images.
    - `eval $(minikube docker-env)`
-   - This will allow us to use a local Docker image registry, so we don't have to push our Docker images.

 ## Step 3: Does it work?

 After starting up the MiniKube VM and configuring Kubectl and Docker, let's see if it works.

+- Bring up the Kubernetes Dashboard with `minikube dashboard`.

-### Additional Notes
+## Additional Notes

-If you're experiencing bugs or technical problems, you can stop the VM with `minikube stop`, and delete the VM with `minikube delete`.
+If you're experiencing bugs or technical problems, you can **stop the VM** with `minikube stop`, and **delete the VM** with `minikube delete`.